Is an employer liable for offensive and/or potentially discriminatory material or comments posted on its intranet bulletin board?

 One of the best means of defence against such liability is the "reasonable steps" defence, which requires the employer to show that it took all reasonable steps to prevent employees from committing the discriminatory acts in question.
 The steps must have been taken before the discriminatory acts occurred.
 A suitably worded computer-use policy and/or equal opportunities and dignity at work policy that is properly communicated and implemented in the workplace can provide significant protection from the risk of successful unlawful discrimination or harassment claims.
 However, simply having a policy in place will not be sufficient to rely on the statutory defence.
 Employment tribunals will look to see what positive steps the employer has taken to promulgate and implement the policy and to provide employees with appropriate training.

 Even where no element of unlawful discrimination exists as regards the offensive material posted, an employee could claim constructive unfair dismissal if the employer fails to address the problem and the employee resigns as a result.
-There is an implied term in every contract of employment that the employer will provide a working environment that is reasonably suitable for the performance by an employee of his or her contractual duties.
+There is an implied term in every contract of employment that the employer will provide a working environment that is reasonably suitable for the performance by an employee of their contractual duties.
 Allowing hostile or offensive intranet bulletin board posts to go unchecked may breach this implied term.